Recently in Recycling The News Category

 WikiLeaks continues to be a fascinating case study for the military, technology, journalism, international law, and foreign policy, as well as bystanders.

-Does WikiLeaks finally show us the potential of the "World Wide Web" of Once Upon A Time?
+Does WikiLeaks show us the possibility of the "World Wide Web"?
 Or is it a sinister threat to our sacred institutions?

 Only The Government is Qualified to Redact?

-Last weekend, as everyone knows, WikiLeaks posted documents that uncover the daily dirt of the Afghanistan war.
+Last weekend, as everyone knows, WikiLeaks posted documents that uncover the mundane details, the daily dirt of the Afghanistan war.
 The leak is unique in its sheer volume.
-Notably, the information is not condensed into a seconds long news flash with insight provided by a general or government commentator, so as to neatly temper the shock value war-time revelations.
-War is ugly and complicated, as described in the many books about the Iraq war that everyone read, like Fiasco; or one I liked, Rory Stewart's The Prince of the Marshes: And Other Occupational Hazards of a Year in Iraq.
-But in the US wars abroad are remote and as such easy to ignore.
+It's also unique in that information is not condensed to a seconds long news flash with an explanation provided by a general or government official, in order to insulate us from the shock value war carnage.
+War is ugly and complicated, as described in all the books about the Iraq war that many people read, like Fiasco; or one I liked, Rory Stewart's The Prince of the Marshes: And Other Occupational Hazards of a Year in Iraq.
+But for other citizens in the US and watchers of cable news, the wars abroad are remote and easy to ignore.

-WikiLeaks smashes our ability to ignore war by documenting hundreds of unsavory details about the pervasive untrustworthiness of the various "allies", the killing of civilians by wayward drones, intelligence mistakes, and small details like the attempted poisoning of an American geologist.
+The WikiLeaks documents challenge the our architected ignorance of war by documenting unsavory details of our country's various "allies", the killing of civilians by wayward drones, intelligence mistakes, and small details like the attempted poisoning of an American geologist.
 In short, the everyday deaths, maimings, destructions and deceptions.
-War is war.
-But Assange says by releasing the documents, he hopes citizens pressure the government, he hopes the details embarrass some generals, goads them to behave better, or derails their careers.
-High hopes, that Assange.
+War is of course, war.

-While Assange has his agenda, states struggle to frame the leak within theirs.
+Assange asserts that in airing these documents, he hopes citizens pressure the government, and that the details revealed embarrass some generals and goad them to behave better.
+While Assange has his agenda, involved states struggle to frame the leak within their agendas.
 Citizens have been barraged with guidance from official and unofficial sources about how much attention to pay to the deluge of unsettling news.
-At first most officials advised there was no new "news", which could mean anything, but seemed to implore: Pay no attention!
+At first most officials advised there was No New "News", which could mean anything, but seemed to implore: Pay no attention!
 Pay no attention!
-Which compelled WikiLeaks and news outlets to argue that indeed, it was new news, and proceed to line item the "new news" in gory detail.
+That compelled WikiLeaks and some news outlets to argue that indeed, This Was New News, detailing line item after line item of the gory "new news".

 House of Critics

 It's not just governments who pursue Assange.
 Competing organizations in the "important leaked documents space" also criticize WikiLeaks and the personal motives of Assange.
 The owner of Cryptome says WikiLeaks' mission is corrupted by money.
 Steven Aftergood, of Secrecy News blog, has said that WikiLeaks threatens individual liberties by disclosing documents for disclosure's sake.
-Other hackers have donned white hats to accuse WikiLeaks of endangering national security.
+Other hackers have accused WikiLeaks of endangering national security.

 Some naysayers have other disputes.
-Lucy Dalglish, executive director of the Reporters Committee for Freedom of the Press, said:
+Lucy Dalglish, executive director of the Reporters Committee for Freedom of the Press, called accused Assange of not working with journalists, saying:

 "This is not journalism...did they write stories, talk to sources, analyze the information, go to the government for a response or put it in context?
 Did they do something to inform the public about what these documents show?
 No."

 Still others accuse WikiLeaks of working under the mantle of transparency, but operating in a completely opaque fashion.
-Following the New Yorker's June 7th article on Assange: "No Secrets: Julian Assange's Mission for Total Transparency", one letter to the editor of The New Yorker criticized Assange's leak history, citing inconsistencies between history and his stated goals: "On the surface, [Assange's] ideology seems to say: Full transparency leads to greater honesty and a better global society.", the letter writer wrote, "But why then publish private church data intended for the use of its leaders?"
+Following the New Yorker's June 7th article on Assange: "No Secrets: Julian Assange's Mission for Total Transparency", one letter to the editor of The New Yorker criticized Assange's leak history, citing inconsistencies between his stated goals and the history of his actions: "On the surface, [Assange's] ideology seems to say: Full transparency leads to greater honesty and a better global society.", the letter writer wrote, "But why then publish private church data intended for the use of its leaders?"

-This specific quote, I think, refers to the release of Church of Scientology leak described in the June 7th article.
+This specific quote refers to the release of Church of Scientology leak described in the June 7th article.
 But let's consider that.
-The Church of Scientology has it's awful secrets.
-Popes and the highest leaders of the Catholic Church, squirreled away very private church data for centuries.
-Only when brave victims, mostly young boys, stepped forward en masse to reveal the priests' transgressions was the destructive force of those crimes revealed.
-If technology had enabled a leak earlier on would some of those crimes been prevented?
+The Church of Scientology has its awful secrets.
+Other churches, for instance the Catholic Church, and its leaders, also squirreled away very private church data for centuries.
+Only when many brave victims, mostly young boys, stepped forward to reveal the priests' transgressions was the destructive force of those private crimes revealed.
+If technology had enabled a leak earlier?
+Would some of those crimes been prevented?

 The Sacrosanct Institutions and Freedom of Information

 Look for instance at "the church" of journalism.
 What is "journalism" these days?
 Is it a useful tool for eliciting government response and context as Lucy Dalglish says?
 Or is journalism, due to technology and psychology research, more and more the public relations arm of institutions?
 Does it live up to its potential?
 Do we really need generals to put war incidents in context for us?
-Or as citizens, can we be enticed to be both interested and trusted as intelligent judges of how effectively our tax money is being used in wars?
+Or, as citizens, can we be enticed to be both interested and trusted as intelligent judges of how effectively our tax money is being used in wars?
 Or is that a fairy tale?
-More pragmatically, isn't there just too much information for the fourth estate to efficiently parse it all for us?
+More pragmatically, isn't there just too much information for the fourth estate to efficiently parse?

 Why Can't We Be Friends?
 The Pepsi Wars.